gamtiq/frontend-tools/README.md

 * [webpack](https://webpack.js.org/) - a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.

 ### Package manager <a name="package-manager"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
-* [Bower](https://bower.io/) - a package manager for the web.
+* [Bower](https://bower.io/) (outdated) - a package manager for the web.
-* [Duo](http://duojs.org/) - a next-generation package manager that blends the best ideas from Component, Browserify and Go to make organizing and writing front-end code quick and painless.
+* [Duo](http://duojs.org/) (outdated, [Github repository](https://github.com/duojs/duo)) - a next-generation package manager that blends the best ideas from Component, Browserify and Go to make organizing and writing front-end code quick and painless.
-* [jspm](http://jspm.io/) - registry and format agnostic JavaScript package manager for the SystemJS universal module loader.
+* [jspm](https://jspm.io/) - registry and format agnostic JavaScript package manager for the SystemJS universal module loader.
 * [npm](https://www.npmjs.com/) - a package manager for JavaScript.
 * [pnpm](https://pnpm.js.org/) - fast, disk space efficient package manager.